CCI016/RUG-Software-Engineering-RogerThatProject/README.md

 </br>
 By following this simple rules we can be sure that someone's mistakes will not affect the work of other students.

+###Back and DB
+Our application uses a MySql DB, the configuration file is in root folder/src.../resources/application.properties In order to compile our program change : quarkus.datasource.jdbc.url=jdbc:mysql://127.0.0.1:3306/**rogerthat** with the name of your db(it must be empty and have no schema) quarkus.datasource.username=root - here put your DB credentials quarkus.datasource.password=rogerthat if you compile the application for the first time also use:
+#quarkus.hibernate-orm.database.generation = none
+quarkus.hibernate-orm.database.generation = create
+if it is not for the first time use : quarkus.hibernate-orm.database.generation = none
+#quarkus.hibernate-orm.database.generation = create
+Also you must change csv.directory=/Users/c.c.1/Desktop/RUG-Software-Engineering-RogerThatProject/csv/ to a location where the user's csv uploaded files will be stored.
+After you have done this, go to the root folder of our program and run it with the comand: mvn clean compile quarkus:dev

 ## Web Application
 Our web application has been implemented using the Angular framework.